xxlong0/Wonder3D/README.md

 Wonder3D reconstructs highly-detailed textured meshes from a single-view image in only 2 ∼ 3 minutes.
 Wonder3D first generates consistent multi-view normal maps with corresponding color images via a cross-domain diffusion model, and then leverages a novel normal fusion method to achieve fast and high-quality reconstruction.

+## Collaborations
+Our overarching mission is to enhance the speed, affordability, and quality of 3D AIGC, making the creation of 3D content accessible to all.
+While significant progress has been achieved in the recent years, we acknowledge there is still a substantial journey ahead.
+We enthusiastically invite you to engage in discussions and explore potential collaborations in any capacity. <span style="color:red">**If you're interested in connecting or partnering with us, please don't hesitate to reach out via email (xxlong@connect.hku.hk)**</span> .

+## More features
+- [ ] Detailed tutorial.
+- [ ] GUI demo for mesh reconstruction
+- [ ] Windows support
+- [ ] Docker support

 ## Schedule
 - [x] Inference code and pretrained models.
 - [x] Huggingface demo.